Register a Company

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-It doesn't take too much to start a gardening business; just green fingers, an eye for detail and plenty of self-motivation.
+It doesn't take too much to start a gardening business – just green fingers, an eye for detail and plenty of self-motivation.
 Read on for some essential tips for opening your garden edging business.

 A few nationally recognised courses include:

-You'll need the right tools to open up a successful garden edging business, along with a decent-sized, practical ute to carry everything from job to job.
+You'll need the right tools to open up a successful garden edging business, along with a decent-sized, practical ute or vehicle to carry everything from job to job.
 For the practical side of things, make sure you stock up with: